 The last decade has seen an explosion in payment innovation, enabling customers to make payments efficiently and digitally.
 Alongside positive developments, fraudsters have evolved their tactics to avoid payment fraud detection.
 This week I met with some of my favorite people within the payments realm, on a virtual panel featuring Krithika Ramadoss – Bill.com, Peter Kovacs – NY Times, Jim McCarthy – i2c Inc. and Arthi Rajan Makhija – PayPal.

 Over the last ten years, there have been dramatic shifts, with companies diversifying payment methods and incorporating network tokens.
 The development of app-based payment models such as Apple Pay were game-changers, causing a massive decrease in the use of credit cards and traditional payment methods.
 Authorized push payments are another major disruptor to the payment landscape.
 As mobile devices have evolved, customers have come to expect to be able to make payments securely at the click of a button.
-However, the race to create frictionless real-time payments has allowed fraudsters to slip through the net, leaving customers open to abuse.
+However, the race to create frictionless real-time payments has allowed fraudsters to slip through payment fraud detection, leaving customers open to abuse.
 You can learn more about payment fraud here.

 Regulators – friend or foe?